arkoc/git-ops-starter/README.md

 ## :v: Why?

-We have a mission of creating the most comprehensive git ops starter project to help our fellow DevOps save 1000s hours renaming, figuring out non-obvious docs, and trying to address any company's basic to advanced needs.
-We believe that with the help of the community, we can extract best practices, test them, and document them for a new git ops paradigm.
+This is an inniciative of creating the most comprehensive git ops starter project.
+We believe that with the help of the community, we can extract best practices, test them and document them for a new git ops paradigm.

 ## :office: ABC, Inc.